BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 All of this can be complex for users to deal with.
 A channel opening service automatically opens a channel to the LSP for the user when necessary.

-Users should always have the option to manually open channels as to not completely rely on a LSP.
+Users should always have the option to manually open channels, as to not completely rely on a LSP.

 Below, we cover the different ways in which a channel open service can be offered, depending on user needs and the trade-offs they are willing to make.